dshawul/chess/README.md

 ### Compiling it yourself

-On Linux, assuming you have g++ installed, simply run './make.sh' to compile.
-It should also work on any POSIX system with g++ installed (eg. MacOSX, FreeBSD, etc.)
+On Linux, assuming you have g++ installed, simply run `./make.sh` to compile.
+It should also work on any other UNIX-like system with g++ installed (eg. MacOSX, BSD, Solaris etc.)

-For other operating systems (ie. Windows), and/or compilers (ie. MSVC, ICC), I don't know.
+For Windows, and/or other compilers (eg. MSVC, ICC), I don't know.
 So you will have to figure it out.
 That being said, I have tried hard to write code as portable as possible, but there may be a few things that are GCC specific.
 If you find something that is not portable and should be rewritten to improve portability, please let me know (patches and pull requests are welcome).

 ### Terms of use